 Now of course in essence, Monsanto already had the food supply there, because they were providing all of the traditional seeds.
 So it was not possible to go against Monsanto as a company, you had to find a surrogate, and GMO’s became the surrogate.

-And I was so appalled by what I heard at this meeting, and the following day I had been invited to go and talk to European Commission about the subject at the Future of Health Care, because it’s rather ironic my prize is in medicine, but I’m really a molecular biologist and now, a bio-information, never worked in the healthcare industry, never worked on plants, but anyway they invited me to go.
-And I planned to talk in which I was talking about where medicine might be going, and after listening to this one day symposium it occurred to me that people who don’t have food they don’t care so much about medicine.
+And I was so appalled by what I heard at this meeting, and the following day I had been invited to go and talk to European Commission about the subject at the Future of Health Care, because it’s rather ironic my prize is in medicine, but I’m really a molecular biologist and now, a bio-informatician, never worked in the healthcare industry, never worked on plants, but anyway they invited me to go.
+And I planned to talk about where medicine might be going, but after listening to this one day symposium it occurred to me that people who don’t have food don’t care so much about medicine.
 They’re main job is to get some food inside them.

-And so, I switched my talk and wrote one the night before in which I focused on the fact that food was actually the most important issue going forward, for almost all of the people in the developing world.
+And so I switched my talk and wrote a new one the night before in which I focused on the fact that food was actually the most important issue going forward, for almost all of the people in the developing world.
 And I gave a talk and it sort of outlined why GMO’s were okay.
 The problems with traditional breeding is on much of the ground that I covered with you, and I got the most incredible reception because people in Europe weren’t talking about it, very much.
 They were scared to talk about it.
 And this is because what Greenpeace and their allies had been doing.
 And I had an Italian Senator who came up to me after my talk, and she said, I had no idea and I’m going to change my mind completely.
 This was a lady from Italy who was in the Senate there, and a number of the staff members of the people who were at the meeting came up to me and said it was so refreshing to hear someone actually talk about this issue, in public, in Europe.

-And that got me that maybe there was something that I could do.
+And that got me thinking that maybe there was something that I could do.
 And I know as do all of my fellow Laureates that because we have a Nobel Prize, people, like you in this audience here, listen to us.
 And you will listen to what we say and take us seriously.
 And I thought maybe here is a chance for us to really do something that would be useful, in terms of trying to solve the problems that have arisen in this area.
 So, that was the origin of the campaign.

 And the reason that we’ve focused on Greenpeace, and not completely, but mainly on Greenpeace is that they were the lead organization who really got into this in a major way, and then, they drew the other green parties along with them.
 And so, rather than sort of you know, give a list of 50 organizations that came to be green, we talk about Greenpeace as being the principle thing, because I think if Greenpeace come out and say, hey!
 We’ve made a mistake we’re not going to do this, GMO’s are okay, almost all of the other green parties are likely to follow them.
 Would the others like to say anything about that?